1. Natural medicine roots run deep

 5. Naturopathic Medicine is the future of medicine!

 The medical field has undergone many changes in the last decade.
 We see this in medical technology and in the way care is implemented.
-The field of medicine is beginning to understand that reducing the body to its various systems may not be the best nor most efficient way to return the sick to health.
+There is increased understanding that reducing the body to its various systems may not be the best nor most efficient way to return the sick to health.
 Looking at the whole person has many advantages when it comes to achieving and maintaining health and modern medicine is starting to understand this.
 Society is placing more value on whole-person wellness that includes not just physical health, but emotional, spiritual, and intellectual health as well.

 Naturopathic medicine embraces not only the science of medicine but also the art of healing.
 Healing is more than giving an herb to treat a symptom.
 Taking the time to deeply uncover and understand what a patient is dealing with requires listening to the patient’s story, using good communication techniques, and patience.
 The goal of all this is translating everything into a plan of action and prioritizing healing among the various pathways that emerge.
 What more can you love than creating and embracing our optimal selves!